allegroai/clearml-docs/docs/clearml_data/data management/data_man_folder_sync.md

 ---
-title: Folder Sync
+title: Folder Sync with CLI
 ---

-This example shows how to use the *clearml-data* folder sync function.
+This example shows how to use the `clearml-data` folder sync function.

-*clearml-data* folder sync mode is useful for cases when users have a single point of truth (i.e. a folder) that updates from time to time.
+`clearml-data` folder sync mode is useful for cases when users have a single point of truth (i.e. a folder) that updates from time to time.
 When the point of truth is updated, users can call `clearml-data sync` and the changes (file addition, modification, or removal) will be reflected in ClearML.